Black Sheep Code

 If you have a client component like:

-Then at this point you may be seeing this error:
+Then at this point you may be seeing this error when you go to use it:

 Error: Unsupported Server Component type: undefined